vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You miss 100% of the shots you don’t take." - Wayne Gretzky
 > 1. "The best way to get started is to quit talking and begin doing." - Walt Disney
 > 1. "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau
-> 1. "Opportunities don't happen, you create them." - Chris Grosser -- **Here**
+> 1. "Opportunities don't happen, you create them." - Chris Grosser
-> 1. "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
+> 1. "Success is the sum of small efforts, repeated day in and day out." - Robert Collier -- **Here**
 > 1. "The best revenge is massive success." - Frank Sinatra
 > 1. "Don’t wait for opportunity.
 Create it." - Anonymous
 > 1. "You don’t have to be great to start, but you have to start to be great." - Zig Ziglar
 > 1. "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
 > 1. "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt
 > 1. "Do your thing and don't care if they like it." - Tina Fey
-> 1. "Opportunities don't happen.
-You create them." - Chris Grosser
 > 1. "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden

 ## Happiness